jan-ru/yr2_abstracts/corpus.md

 **Keywords**

 Agent-based business process management, Agile business process management, Business process management, Knowledge-intensive processes, Process adaptation, Process modeling and execution

+# Lohmann2019

+**Title**

+Regulatory Instability, Business Process Management Technology, and BPM Skill Configurations (@10.1007/978-3-030-26619-6_27)

+**Abstract**

+This paper investigates how firms configure their business process management efforts in different industries.
+We generate a business process management (BPM) skills taxonomy through the computational linguistic analysis of job ads from .
+We apply the taxonomy to resumes of professionals employed at retailer Walmart, pharmaceutical company Pfizer, and investment bank Goldman Sachs.
+We find that Walmart and Pfizer distribute change- and operations-related BPM skills among the same roles whereas Goldman Sachs distributes both kinds of skills among more separate roles.
+This separation reflects a trilateral configuration where line managers and analysts focus on operational BPM tasks related to running processes while change-related tasks are covered by project managers.
+At Walmart and Pfizer the tasks of the BPM project manager are shared among managers and analysts, reflecting a bilateral configuration.
+Comparing each firm’s regulatory environments and BPM technology capabilities, we conjecture that the organizational configuration pattern is influenced by a firm’s ability to reliably automate business processes, since this affects how much attention line managers and analysts have to spend on monitoring processes and on reconciling issues and exceptions.
+This attention could otherwise be spent on regulatory-imposed process change efforts.
+This configural logic suggests a reconfiguration of BPM professionals towards a bilateral configuration when an organization transforms its business with digital technology, because the focus of such efforts includes process and decision automation.

+**Keywords**

+/unread, BPM function, BPM professionals, BPM skills, BPM taxonomy

+# VanDerAalst2003

+**Title**

+Business Process Management: A Survey (@10.5555/1761141.1761143)

+**Abstract**

+Business Process Management (BPM) includes methods, techniques, and tools to support the design, enactment, management, and analysis of operational business processes.
+It can be considered as an extension of classical Workflow Management (WFM) systems and approaches.
+Although the practical relevance of BPM is undisputed, a clear definition of BPM and related acronyms such as BAM, BPA, and STP are missing.
+Moreover, a clear scientific foundation is missing.
+In this paper, we try to demystify the acronyms in this domain, describe the state-of-the-art technology, and argue that BPM could benefit from formal methods/languages (cf. Petri nets, process algebras, etc.).

+**Keywords**

+/unread, business process management, formal methods, workflow management

+# McDermid2003

+**Title**

+Integrated Business Process Management: Using State-Based Business Rules to Communicate between Disparate Stakeholders (@10.5555/1761141.1761148)

+**Abstract**

+We need to put more emphasis on managing the communication between different types of stakeholders and in particular we need to use diagrammatic constructs that support that communication process.
+This paper describes a state-based approach to capturing business rules that has been tested with different stakeholders in several business process applications.
+The examples provided in this paper show the benefits of using this notation as a means of communicating between three different groups of stakeholders.

+**Keywords**

+/unread